jhd/pyvter/doc/_build/html/_sources/quick-start.txt

  varp(X)              variance of the population X (N)
 ==================   ===========================================================

-The pyvttbl module takes advantage of aggregate functions in from pystaggrelite3.
+The pyvter module takes advantage of aggregate functions in from pystaggrelite3.
 You can also bind your own using :class:`DataFrame`. :meth:`bind_aggregate`.

 .. sourcecode:: python